yanyan666666/Miniproject1-RimpalYan/GitTutorialPart2.md

 `git checkout -b [<branch>]`

 _This command is used to create and switch to the created branch._

+Detailed description of the command `git checkout`  can be found [here](https://git-scm.com/docs/git-checkout)

 ### 8. git push